Skip to content

 How 2SLGBTQ+ people in Canada perceive diversity, equity and inclusion statements in job postings

-Listen to this article as an audio recording Table of Contents Introduction This Pride month, our focus is on amplifying the voices of 2-spirited,1 lesbian, gay, bisexual, transgender, queer, plus (2SLGBTQ+) individuals, centring their experiences.
-We highlight how some companies engage in Pride month-themed marketing and product releases that seem driven more by profit-seeking or…Read More
+Table of Contents Introduction This Pride month, our focus is on amplifying the voices of 2-spirited,1 lesbian, gay, bisexual, transgender, queer, plus (2SLGBTQ+) individuals, centring their experiences.
+We highlight how some companies engage in Pride month-themed marketing and product releases that seem driven more by profit-seeking or reputation-building rather than by a genuine desire to…Read More

 Collage-style illustration shows a person driving a forklift beside a person taking orders at a shop.